Stc Group: Operations

 In 2020, stc Pay earned its electronic money institute (EMI) license.
 Western Union soon after purchased 15% shares at a $1.3 billion valuation, making stc pay the first and largest fintech unicorn in the Middle East.

 The group is currently operating as a conglomerate to manage all assets, subsidiaries and joint ventures by the Saudi Telecom Group.
 Mohammed K. A. Al Faisal is the current chairman.

-Awards
+Awards and recognition

 The company is a recipient of the GSMA T-ISAC Award 2024 for Recognition of Excellence and Leadership, whereas, Nauman Khan, Telecom Threat Management Lead Consultant at stc received the GSMA T-ISAC Individual Recognition Award 2024.
 These awards were presented at the GSMA Mobile World Congress (MWC) 2024 in Barcelona, Spain.

+In 2025, STC Group ranked eighth on Forbes Middle East's Top 100 Listed Companies 2025 list.